Is It Cheaper To Leave Air Conditioner On All Day?

 Keep The Outdoor Unit Clean

 Your outdoor air conditioning unit needs air.
-When leaves and debris accumulate around your AC, it can affect the performance and lead to high energy bills.
+When leaves and debris accumulate around your AC, it can cause your AC to run constantly and lead to high energy bills.

 Even the most efficient air conditioners with energy star ratings will cost you more in cooling costs if they are not running optimally.